oslabs-beta/FennECR/README.md

 touch .env
 ```

-5. Setup environment variables
+If you don't see the `.env` file, make the hidden files appear.

-- 5.1 Create a `.env` file <u>in the root of server folder</u> using below template
+- 4.1 `.env` file example

   ```sh
   # AWS Credentials for Development Environment